digitie/transmission-remote-dotnet/trunk/README.txt

 ----------------------------

  * All icons are the creation of David Vignoni in his Nuvola theme. http://www.icon-king.com/
+ * charles and the other Transmission developers for their great work.
- * Első András has made a number of notable contributions including SSL, speed graphs and GeoIP support.
+ * Első András has made a number of notable contributions including SSL, speed graphs, GeoIP support and many small patches.
- * Thanks to the following users kind enough to translate this application:
+ * Thank you to all the following users kind enough to translate this application:
     * Romaric R. for the French translation.
 	* benba for the German translation.
 	* drphrozen for the Danish translation.
 	* Első András for the Hungarian translation.
 	* liuzhiyi for the Chinese translation.
     * Woodzu for the Polish translation.
+	* RayTracer for the Turkish translation.

 ABOUT
 ----------------------------

-transmission-remote-dotnet is a feature rich client to transmission-daemon (a client to a client).
+transmission-remote-dotnet is a feature rich client to transmission-daemon, allowing you to remotely control your Transmission bittorrent client.
 The user interface is inspired by uTorrent, and its aim is to make using a remote machine for torrents as convenient as a local machine.

 FEATURES
 ----------------------------

+    * Supports all or almost all the remote functionality of Transmission.
     * Adding torrents by handling .torrent files, drag-n-drop, and browsing.
-    * Start, stop, remove, delete, recheck torrents remotely.
+    * Start, stop, remove, delete, recheck torrents.
     * Authentication support.
     * Limiting upload/download/peer limits globally or for specific torrents.
+Set alternate global limits for certain times.
-    * Setting priorities on files and viewing their progress.
+    * Prioritisation of files and torrents.
-    * View peers.
+    * Remotely update the blocklist and test the incoming BitTorrent port.
     * Filter by tracker or state.
-    * Proxy support (works through my university firewall).
+    * Proxy support.
-    * Minimise to tray option and torrent complete popup.
+    * Minimise/close to tray option, torrent complete/started popup.
-    * Location of peers displayed by text and flag.
+    * Country of peers displayed by text and flag using GeoIP.
     * SSL support.
     * Multiple settings profiles.
-    * Backwards compatible with older versions of transmission.
+    * Backwards compatible with older versions of Transmission.
     * Experimental Mono support
+	* Samba and SSH integration.
     * More!